digital-chemistry-laboratory/morfeus/docs/cli.rst

 Detailed use
 ************

-Positional arguments are passed with in sequence separated by spaces, for
+Positional arguments are passed in sequence separated by spaces, for example:
-example:

 .. code-block:: console